GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Krizoi.md

 -----

 ***Creating Krizoi***: Adventurers, nobles, and others afflicted by greed can become a krizai.
 If the slain materialist is buried with their treasure and a 3rd tier or greater Animate is cast upon the corpse, the treasure will begin to meld with the corpse (as though by the Treasure Melding feature), this will include treasure buried with it even if it was not the slain's or the proper material.
 Once the melding completes, the krizai is animated.
 On a critical success, the creator may choose what material the krizai will favor from among the treasures buried with them so long as.
-On a critical failure, the krizai is animated, but seeks only yo destroy its creator and process their corpse.
+On a critical failure, the krizai is animated, but seeks to destroy its creator and process their corpse.
 It instinctively knows if a creature it perceives is its creator.
+If it successfully processes the corpse of its creator when made in this fashion, it ceases to be animat and simply a from of its material composition.